David-Berghaus/noncong_database/README.md

 - e<sub>2</sub>: amount of elliptic points of order two
 - e<sub>3</sub>: amount of elliptic points of order three

-Each database entry contains the following information (for more background on the notation, please checkout [arXiv:2207.13365](https://arxiv.org/abs/2207.13365)):
+Each database entry contains the following information (for more background on the notation, please checkout [arXiv:2207.13365](https://arxiv.org/abs/2207.13365) and have a look at the examples below):
 ```
 ├── G: Instance of subgroup representative as a Sage subgroup
 ├── monodromy_group: Description of the monodromy group of G